UBC Flow Course

 - Applicants must clearly demonstrate that they will apply the techniques learned at the course to their own research project within one year.

 - If you’re unsure whether you are eligible, please email Rebecca Cadwalader at firstname.lastname@example.org for confirmation.

-- Complete the application form and return it, along with any additional documents required, by email to email@example.com by 11:59pm (sender’s time) Wednesday, May 9, 2018.
+- Complete the application form and return it, along with any additional documents required, by email to email@example.com by 11:59 PM (sender’s time) Wednesday, October 9, 2019.

-Reporting and communication requirements:
+Reporting and Communication Requirements:

 For further information on course content, please contact Andy Johnson at firstname.lastname@example.org

 For further information on applying for a SCN award to attend this course, please contact Rebecca Cadwalader at email@example.com